 You will drive more people to your videos and podcasts with transcriptions and captions.

-According to the World Health Organization, 5% of the world has some form of hearing impairment.
+According to the World Health Organization, 5% of the world has some form of hearing loss.
 That's 466 million people.

 Captions and transcriptions bring your content to them.